-Another change in 2020, due to circumstances, was the mailing out of capital credit checks prior to the October meeting.
-Traditionally, New-Mac hands out capital credit checks at its annual meeting.
-In 2020, over $1.1 million in capital-credit checks were returned to those who were members of New-Mac Electric in 1999.
-This marks the 23rd year in a row that New-Mac has retired capital credits to members, totaling over $24 million.
+In August of this year, New-Mac sent out capital credit checks to the membership of approximately $1.8 million.
+Those receiving checks were those who were members of New-Mac Electric in 2001.
+This marks the 25th year in a row that New-Mac has retired capital credits to its members, totaling over $25 million.

 New-Mac Electric, headquartered in Neosho, Mo., serves over 19,000 member accounts primarily in Newton, McDonald and Jasper Counties.